vippsas/vipps-solutions/in-store/README.md

 ### Step 3: Send a payment request

-You already have the phone number from step 1, so you don't need to ask for it again.
-Just provide a button in your user interface to allow the cashier to send the payment request.
+Send a payment request to the customer.

 <details>
 <summary>Detailed example</summary>
 <div>

+You already have the customer's identity from step 1, so you don't need to ask for it.
+Just provide a button in your user interface to allow the cashier to send the payment request.

 Your system can send the payment request by using the [`createPayment`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment)